 "As an example, the processing of audio is quite demanding on energy.
 We therefore instruct the device to process the audio only if the kinematic sensor can confirm that cough movement has been detected.
 This saves a lot of battery power."

-Thirdly, security: "We collaborate with the CHUV (the University Hospital in Lausanne)," relates Lara,"but when we spoke about a networked system to gather cough information, 24 hours per day, we were told that nobody was likely to sign up for it.
+Thirdly, security: "We collaborate with the CHUV (the University Hospital in Lausanne)," relates Lara,"but when we spoke about a networked system that collects audio data, 24 hours per day, we were told that nobody was likely to sign up for it.

 It is easily said, but to develop such a wearable device that is truly "on the edge", that is to say, not reliant on the cloud, is quite a feat.